 1969: Paul McCartney recorded “Her Majesty” at EMI Studios in London.
 He was later joined by George Harrison and Ringo Starr, and the three began work on “Golden Slumbers/Carry That Weight” for the Beatles’ self-titled ninth studio album known as “the White Album.”

-1973: “We’re an American Band,” the lead single and title track from Grand Funk Railroad’s seventh studio album, was released.
+1973: Grand Funk Railroad released “We’re an American Band,” the lead single and title track from their seventh studio album.
 Written by singer and drummer Don Brewer and produced by Todd Rundgren, the song became the group’s first #1 hit in the US in September, which broadened the group’s appeal and lead to Brewer doing lead vocals on more songs.

 1976: Brian Wilson appeared live with The Beach Boys for the first time in twelve years at that year’s Day on the Green concert at California’s Oakland Coliseum Stadium.